How to sleep comfortably after a c-section

 Tips for getting a good night's sleep after a C-section

-Use a bedside crib - Co-sleepers and bedside cribs allows you to drop down the side so you can easily lift your baby out towards you for night feeding or soothe them back to sleep.
+Use a bedside crib - Co-sleepers and bedside cribs allow you to drop down the side so you can easily lift your baby out towards you for night feeding or soothe them back to sleep.
 They're especially great for mums recovering from a c-section.

 Rely on your partner - If possible, let your partner do the heavy lifting, quite literally.
 They can take on daily tasks around the house and if you’re not breastfeeding or are combination feeding, they can manage the overnight feedings so you can sleep.